saibot-tsch/watch2gether-clone/README.md

 * [UUID](https://www.npmjs.com/package/uuid)
 * [Heroku](https://heroku.com)

-Also a huge thanks to <a href="https://github.com/aneagoie">Andrei Neagoie</a>, <a href="https://github.com/bradtraversy">Brad Traversy</a>, <a href="https://stackoverflow.com">Stackoverflow :)</a> and many more, learning and helping me while programming.
+Also thanks to <a href="https://stackoverflow.com">Stackoverflow</a> and many more helping me while programming :)
-Made with ❤️ by saibot-tsch.
-Bye.